Studying at PhD level

 DOCTORAL RESEARCH COMMUNITY

-You will join a vibrant doctoral community within the Department of Geography & Environmental Science, working alongside postdoctoral researchers and academic staff.
+You will join a vibrant doctoral community within the Department of Chemistry, working alongside postdoctoral researchers and academic staff.

 In addition to offering training and support to doctoral researchers, the Graduate School co-ordinates a range of activities that bring students together from across the University.
 These include the annual Doctoral Research Conference, an event that showcases the variety and excellence of postgraduate research taking place at Reading.
 The conference features a number of competitions and presentations including the PhD researcher of the year award.